 Skip to main content

-A facelift (also known as rhytidectomy) is a surgical procedure to improve visible signs of aging in the face and neck, such as:
+A rhytidectomy is a surgical procedure that typically includes both a face and neck lift.
+It’s the most commonly used procedure (known to most as simply a facelift) to help improve visible signs of aging in the face and neck, including:

 • Sagging in the midface